 How can I get verification of my student’s enrollment and grade point average for my insurance company?

-A verification form may be obtained through any campus Student Success Center.
-The form requires the student’s signature, and then it may be mailed to Reynolds or dropped off at one of the Student Success Centers to be processed.
+A verification form may be obtained through Enrollment Services at any campus.
+The form requires the student’s signature, and then it may be mailed to Reynolds or dropped off at an Enrollment Services office to be processed.

-Student Success Center advise students about admissions, academics, financial aid and veterans affairs.
-Learn more about Student Success Centers in the advising section of the website.
+Enrollment Services advise students about admissions, academics, financial aid and veterans affairs.
+Learn more about Enrollment Services in the advising section of the website.